-The potential impacts to non target species and the environment arising from the proposed REP were extensively assessed through the various environmental approval documents and processes.
+The potential impacts to non target species and the environment arising from the REP were extensively assessed through the various environmental approval documents and processes.

 - Pollution of soil, air or water